Wheelwright Lane Primary School

 Exciting texts lead learning throughout each topic to develop a deep love and enjoyment of fiction and non-fiction in our children.

 In KS2, children read part of a book at home and then bring back in to school to discuss with their group and an adult who will ensure understanding of the text and enhance the children’s understanding through strand-related questions – such as authorial intentions.
 This occurs weekly.
+All children have a reading diary that must be signed by a parent to indicate that they have completed their reading task.

 Children benefit from an incredibly well-stocked modern library.
 Books are added to our collection every term.
 During the year, children have the opportunity to select which books they would like to be purchased and reserved for their year group.